-- [SR] Cold output latency of 100 milliseconds or less - [SR] Continuous output latency of 45 milliseconds or less - [SR] Minimize the cold output jitter
+- [C-SR] Cold output latency of 100 milliseconds or less - [C-SR] Continuous output latency of 45 milliseconds or less - [C-SR] Minimize the cold output jitter - [C-SR] The output timestamp returned by AudioTrack.getTimestamp and AAudioStream getTimestamp is accurate to +/- 1 ms.

-If device implementations meet the above requirements after any initial calibration when using the OpenSL ES PCM buffer queue API, for continuous output latency and cold output latency over at least one supported audio output device, they are:
+If device implementations meet the above requirements, after any initial calibration, when using both the OpenSL ES PCM buffer queue and AAudio native audio APIs, for continuous output latency and cold output latency over at least one supported audio output device, they are:

-- [SR] STRONGLY RECOMMENDED to report low latency audio by declaring android.hardware.audio.low_latency feature flag. - [SR] STRONGLY RECOMMENDED to also meet the requirements for low-latency audio via the AAudio API.
+- [C-SR] STRONGLY RECOMMENDED to report low-latency audio by declaring android.hardware.audio.low_latency feature flag. - [C-SR] STRONGLY RECOMMENDED to meet the requirements for low-latency audio via the AAudio API. - [C-SR] STRONGLY RECOMMENDED to ensure that for streams that return AAUDIO_PERFORMANCE_MODE_LOW_LATENCY from AAudioStream_getPerformanceMode(), the value returned by AAudioStream_getFramesPerBurst() is less than or equal to the value returned by android.media.AudioManager.getProperty(String) for property key AudioManager.PROPERTY_OUTPUT_FRAMES_PER_BUFFER.

-If device implementations do not meet the requirements for low-latency audio via the OpenSL ES PCM buffer queue API, they:
+If device implementations do not meet the requirements for low-latency audio via both the OpenSL ES PCM buffer queue and AAudio native audio APIs, they: